cockroachdb/docs/v22.1/restore.md

 #### Restore tables into a different database

 By default, tables and views are restored to the database they originally belonged to.
 However, using the [`into_db` option](#into_db), you can control the target database.
+Note that the target database must exist prior to the restore.

 First, create the new database that you'll restore the table or view into: